zbuchh/prefix-calculator/devlog.md

 ## October 18, 2025 - 3:00 PM

 # Reflections
-- Mode detection works successfully.
+- The mode detection for interactive and batch works successfully.
-- No issues encountered.
+- I encountered no issues .
 - Parsing numbers and skipping whitespace fucntions work properly.
-- Successfully implemented number parsing and whitespace skipping.
+- I successfully implemented number parsing and whitespace skipping.
 - Learned that cons builds result-history pairs efficiently.

 # Next Steps
-- Create read-history-ref function.
+- I need to create a read-history-ref function with will handle the logic for accessing the history.
-- Create get-history-value function.
+- I also have to create a get-history-value function.

 ## October 18, 2025 – 6:00 PM

 # Thoughts So Far
 - History references allow access to previous results.
-- Must align 1-indexed user references with list indexing.
+- I need to align 1-indexed user references with list indexing.
 - Reversing the list is necessary for newest-first storage.

 # Session Goals
-- Implement read-history-ref.
+- In this session I will implement a read-history-ref.
-- Implement get-history-value.
+- I will also Implement get-history-value.
-- Commit after verifying history works.
+- Then I will commit after verifying history works.

 ## October 18, 2025 – 7:30 PM